 As technology continues to change, so do the elements it takes to run your business effectively.
 Search Engine Optimization (SEO) is an essential part of that evolution, and is necessary in order for your website and your business to rank in searches.

 To see the most return on your investment, business owners should be researching and implementing SEO marketing, or hiring a professional SEO company to help.
 Even once you’ve got the basics in place, there’s a lot more you can do to rise in the search ranks.
 Here’s a list of steps you can take to improve your SEO marketing and get your business the results you want.

 Keywords aren’t going anywhere, despite what you might read elsewhere on the internet.
 But how you use keywords in your content is changing.

-Early SEO involved stuffing the same keywords into your content over and over again.
-Now, having contextual keywords on your webpages is an essential part of SEO.
+Early SEO marketing involved stuffing the same keywords into your content over and over again.
+Now, having contextual keywords on your webpages is an essential part of SEO marketing.